 However, this is a costly, lengthy and risky process that requires expert legal advice.
 Also, time limits apply for initiating civil proceedings.

 Compensation through VOCAT

 VOCAT provides financial assistance to those who have experienced violent crime committed in Victoria.
-VOCAT compensates people for expenses incurred as a direct result of the crime (e.g. medical, safety related and funeral expenses, and lost earnings).
+VOCAT compensates people for expenses incurred, or reasonably likely to be incurred, as a direct result of the crime (e.g. medical, safety related and funeral expenses, and lost earnings).

-Under section 85B of the Sentencing Act 1991 (Vic), it is possible to obtain an order for compensation against the perpetrator in a state court if they are convicted of a criminal A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious)..
+Under section 85B of the Sentencing Act 1991 (Vic), it is possible to obtain an order for compensation against the perpetrator in a state court if they are found guilty or convicted of a criminal offence.
 You should seek legal advice about this course of action.